For bold Chinese buyers of soybeans, bargain U.S. prices trump trade war

 Even so, most Chinese buyers have stepped up purchases of Brazilian soybeans in recent months, on worries of tight supplies in the fourth quarter, when U.S. soybeans usually dominate the market as the autumn harvest kicks in.

-“The import price of Brazilian soybeans has jumped to near 3,500 yuan per tonne after taxes, which is around the same levels as U.S. beans,” said Tian Hao, senior analyst with First Futures.
+“The import price of Brazilian soybeans has jumped to near 3,500 yuan per ton after taxes, which is around the same levels as U.S. beans,” said Tian Hao, senior analyst with First Futures.

 “But crushers are not bringing U.S. beans as they dare not do so unless the government gives an explicit go-ahead.
 It is about politics,” Tian said.